July 30 - Aug 11

 Truly unplug and tap into yourself this summer in the Adirondack backcountry.
 Paddle, hike, and adventure through the Adirondacks as you practice your new survival skills, learn about backcountry cooking, test your limits, slow down to the rhythms of the wilderness, and learn to rely on yourself and your community.
 Step up to the challenge and find yourself, community, the power of the wilderness, and so much more!
 This trip will start at Eden Village Camp with 2 days of preparation and community building before heading up to the Adirondacks for 9 days in the wilderness.
 The group will return to camp for the last Shabbat to wrap up the trip and celebrate with the broader camp community.

+Gain the skills for life on the water!
+Teens will learn how to navigate, paddle, pack, and carry a canoe with confidence.
 On a daily basis, participants will encounter the joys and challenges of living life in the wilderness.
-They’ll cook together as a group, learn to build fires, build shelters, keep their gear dry, pack their backpacks, use a camp stove, navigate with a map, catch and process wild fish, and ultimately slow down to the pace of nature and come to see themselves and the world around them with new eyes.
+They’ll learn to cook together as a group both over a fire and using a camp stove, set up their tents, keep their gear dry, live without running water or electricity, and ultimately slow down to the pace of nature and come to see themselves and the world around them with new eyes.

 faq